PJ Harvey

 Rating = 3

 This album be suckin' a lollipop like KOZAK, man!
 Remember Telly Savalas as KOZAK???
 Back in the 1975s?
-When we were a younger gentler nation with fewer Muslims?
+When we were a younger gentler nation with fewer iPods?
 Bring back KOZAK!!!
 I loved that bald lickable tangerine head!

 Spin Alternative Record Guide, on the other hand, gave it a 10 out of 10.
 Because it's so great.